-There’s a chance the mature members of staff may feel a tad underwhelmed by the idea of L&D programs as they think their extensive hands-on experience is superior to anything a training session can deliver.
+Why Do Employees Resist Training?
+Well, if they’re more senior in the organisation, there’s a chance these more mature members of staff may feel a tad underwhelmed by the idea of L&D programs as they think their extensive hands-on experience is superior to anything a training session can deliver.

 Some senior members of your team may even feel a little offended they have been asked to attend, especially if the directive is coming from a younger manager.